 With the passage of House Bill 1405 during the 2008 legislative session, Section 41-59-5 was amended to make participation in the Trauma Care System mandatory for eligible acute-care facilities, and to require the facilities that elect not to participate, or to participate at a level lower than they are capable of participating, in the Trauma Care System, to pay a non-participation fee to the Trauma Care Trust Fund.
 The mandatory Trauma Care System became effective on September 1, 2008.

-As of February 22, 2012, there are 82 hospitals participating in the Mississippi Trauma Care System: three Level I Trauma Centers, five Level II Trauma Centers, 12 Level III Trauma Centers, 61 Level IV Trauma Centers and one Burn Center.
+As of August 1, 2013, there are 83 hospitals participating in the Mississippi Trauma Care System: four Level I Trauma Centers, four Level II Trauma Centers, 15 Level III Trauma Centers, 60 Level IV Trauma Centers and one Burn Center.
 Fifty-eight ground and 17 air EMS providers service the 82 counties in Mississippi.